Stonehouse Grilled Corn Elote

 Crunchy, creamy, smoky, salty, & sweet, this dish hits all the bases, plus it’s festive and delicious!
 Known as Elote in Mexico, a street food staple served on a stick, this is a perfect summer dish that everyone gets to make their own way.
 Very kid-friendly!

 - Mayo mixture: 3/4 cup Mayo with 1-2 teaspoons Persian Lime EVOO oil stirred in (add a tsp of Jalapeño or Habanero oil if you like spice too)

 - ¾ cup (2 Tbsp per ear) crumbled Cotija (Mexican cheese), Feta, Manouri, or other crumbly or grating cheese

-- 1 cup chopped cilantro, parsley, or basil P
+- 1 cup chopped cilantro, parsley, or basil

 - bowls of Harissa, Chipotle Honey, Jalapeno Lime & sea salt